rclone/rclone/docs/content/docs.md

 However, some remotes have a way of listing all files beneath a directory in one (or a small number) of transactions.
-These tend to be the bucket-based remotes (e.g. S3, B2, GCS, Swift, Hubic).
+These tend to be the bucket-based remotes (e.g. S3, B2, GCS, Swift).

 If you use the `--fast-list` flag then rclone will use this method for listing directories.
 This will have the following consequences for